 Ovarian fluid solution for sperm velocity analyses

-To collect the ovarian fluid (OF) samples we used the same protocol used in previous similar studies in the guppy [1-4]: each female was anaesthetized in a MS-222 water bath (0.15 g/l tricaine methanesulphonate solution, 3 µl of 0.9% NaCl was gently injected into the female’s gonoduct and retrieved using a Drummond micropipette.
+To collect the ovarian fluid (OF) samples we used the same protocol used in previous similar studies in the guppy [1-4]: each female was anaesthetized in a MS-222 water bath (0.15 g/l tricaine methanesulphonate solution), 3 µl of 0.9% NaCl was gently injected into the female’s gonoduct and retrieved using a Drummond micropipette.
 This operation was repeated three times (total volume injected 9 µl).
-Sperm swimming velocity was subsequently measured in the OF-containing solution (see main text for further details).
+Following this procedure, the OF within each female was diluted in the same initial volume (9 µl).
+Even if the volume of the OF retrieved from each female may slightly vary, its concentration will reflect the properties (i.e. volume, composition, concentration and viscosity) of OF within each female.
+We therefore used a fixed volume of the OF retrieved sample (3 µl) to measure sperm velocity (see main text for further details).
 Each female’s OF sample was used to measure sperm velocity from one individual male (Fig. 1S).
 In total we therefore used the OF samples of 34 females (17 AL and 17 R) to measure sperm velocity of 17 males.

+At the end of the OF collection, female body size was measured as the distance between the tip of the snout to the caudal peduncle, where the fin rays meet the body (standard length, SL).
+SL was measured under the microscope to the nearest 1 mm using a ruler.

 Sperm velocity assay